pest-parser/book/src/literals.md

 A good place to start when writing out the grammar of a language are the literals.
-For our small Rust subset, the literals that we are going to define are booleans, integers, floating point numbers, strings, types, and identifiers.
+For our small Rust subset, the literals that we are going to define are booleans, integers, floating point numbers, strings, characters, types, and identifiers.

 ## Booleans